aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

   .runWith(Sink.seq[(String, Long)])
 ```

 Here is our completed stream processing topology with all connected components.
-A Runnable Graph is executed asynchronously, so a result of our processing is *Future* that contains collection of tuples.
+A Runnable Graph is executed asynchronously, so a result of our processing is *Future* that contains a collection of tuples.

 If *Future* is completed successfully we will sort our results and print them to the console and terminate our *ActorsSystem*.
 We learned that it's best practice when Akka finished its job.
 Otherwise, we will terminate our *ActorsSystem*, and after that terminate the currently running JVM and exits the program with status code **1** which indicates that something went wrong.